mamba2410/reverse-pokewalker/README.md

 - The images are stored on the external 64K eeprom.
 - Most text is stored as an image file on 64k ROM, except dynamic data like response text.
 - Most images are stored as two 1-bit images, which are then presumably overlayed to give a 3-tone image.
 Probably a similar system to the gen 1 character sprites.
+- The IR protocol is a slightly modified version of IrDA-SIR.
+Packet structure is being worked on.
+- The algorithm for the IR packet checksum is known.

 See `docs/` for more info.